tigerabrodi/gojo/README.md

 ---

-We have a bring to back and bring to front button for every single card.
+When focusing on a card, we bring it to the front.
+The order of zIndex is kept via `zIndexOrderListWithCardIds` in the liveblocks storage.

 In the liveblocks storage, we have an array of the cardIds `zIndexOrderListWithCardIds`.
 The last card has the highest zIndex in this list.